Assessment and Retrieval Testing

 Our aim is simple: to ensure students remember the most important knowledge from their learning so that they can apply it confidently in lessons, assessments and future study.

-Through regular retrieval practice, we help students develop stronger habits of independent learning and academic success.
+Through regular retrieval practice, we help students develop stronger habits of independent learning, improve long-term retention and achieve greater academic success.